imdhemy/google-auth-library-php/UPGRADING.md

 #### Improved Caching

-*   Implement caching in credentials instead of as a wrapper:
+*   Implements caching in credentials in `CacheTrait` instead of using the `CredentialsCache` wrapper:

 ```php
 $auth = new GoogleClient();